 Tuition waivers do not waive tuition for distance learning, contract courses, credit/non credit courses, audit courses and most independent study or study abroad programs.
 Many of these are cash-only programs.
 Otherwise, all other programs — on-line courses, night courses, off-campus courses — are open to scholarship usage.

-If you have had problems with your scholarship and want to appeal a decision from the scholarship office, see our appeals page and follow the necessary steps.
+If you have had problems with your scholarship and want to appeal a decision from the scholarship office, see our petitions page and follow the necessary steps.

 Taxability of scholarships